 Combining the classifiers can be achieved by processing the set of scores produced by component classifiers and generating a new single score value.
-This process is called fusion based upon parametric estimation of the score distributions from the training data set.
+This process is called

 "score fusion."
 In this system score fusion method based upon a probabilistic approach, namely, loglikelihood ratio (LLR) for face recognition.